-My mission was to Bourofaye Christian School (BCS), teaching everyone from Kindergarten to year 9, and almost every subject.
+My cross-cultural placement was to Bourofaye Christian School (BCS), teaching everyone from Kindergarten to year 9, and almost every subject.
 I didn’t have a formal teaching qualification, but by the end of my time there, I had taught every child in the school but one!
 However, I felt as though I had learned far more from the school than anyone learned from me.

 I first got involved with WEC because I didn’t want to go to university.
 Or rather, God wouldn’t let me go to university; every time I tried to even choose a place or subject, I became really anxious.
 It’s hard to explain, but I eventually figured out God was trying to tell me something.